XroadMedia/qproxy/README.md

 This initial implementation does not give any delivery guarantees.
 A best effort is made to deliver messages exactly once, but they may also be lost or (unlikely, but possibly) delivered multiple times.
 Ordering is not guaranteed either, although it will tend to be _roughly_ first-in-first-out.

 POST data are streamed to and from filesystem storage.
 This is meant to keep memory usage to a minimum even for large payloads, but may not result in the best throughput.
+It also eats up open file descriptors, so you may have to increase the limits for those.

-The internal message queue has a fixed size.
+The internal message queues have a fixed size.
 This is inflexible but provides some form of back-pressure to the client.

 Each queue is processed by a fixed number of concurrent HTTP client threads, and queues are never pruned.
 This is unsuitable for use cases with many different and/or constantly changing target URLs.